You can now purchase the audition materials for the 2020 season at the link below.

 Our staff is committed to providing percussion training at the highest level, creating a safe, family-style ensemble culture, and acting as both musical and personal mentors.

-In 2017, with "The Ripples Must be Endless" INov8 earned its first finals appearance, finishing 9th in WGI Percussion Independent Open.
+In 2017, with "The Ripples Must be Endless" INOV8 earned its first finals appearance, finishing 10th in WGI Percussion Independent Open.

-"I love being a member of INov8 because I love the people I’m surrounded by every weekend.
-They are always pushing me to want to be my best." - Julielle Bowman, INov8 Snare 2017 & 2018
+"I love being a member of INOV8 because I love the people I’m surrounded by every weekend.
+They are always pushing me to want to be my best." - Julielle Bowman, INOV8 Snare 2017, 2018, & 2019

-"What I love about INov8 is the giant family aspect of the ensemble.
-It's my home away from home on the weekends." - Zach Levesque, INov8 Keys 2017 & 2018
+"What I love about INOV8 is the giant family aspect of the ensemble.
+It's my home away from home on the weekends." - Zach Levesque, INOV8 Keys 2017, 2018, & 2019

-Auditions will begin on September 10th, 2017 from 10:00 AM to 7:00 PM.
+Auditions will begin on September 8th, 2019.
 The staff will be assessing participants on their skills, strengths, and positive attitude during session offered in musicality and movement.
 You will be graded by the staff on a scale of 1 to 5 in various areas of skill, and averaged at the end of the camp.
 Based on the first audition, there may be individuals who are given a contract; individuals who are asked to come back and to improve on certain areas in order to receive a contract; and there will be individuals who need more practice, experience and time, and they will receive an email thanking them for auditioning and will be given any notes the staff feels might help that individual prepare for a future audition.

-In order to make the process as fair and as objective as possible, it is extremely important that all those serious about a spot attend the September 10th session.
-If you know of a conflict, you may contact us at firstname.lastname@example.org to work it out.
-You will be required to attend the second camp on September 24th.
+In order to make the process as fair and as objective as possible, it is extremely important that all those serious about a spot attend as many clinics as possible.
+If there are conflicts, you may register as usual and send in a video, but you will first need to contact the director at email@example.com to talk about details.

 Yes and no.